 For better or worse, sometimes acceptance comes down to numbers.
 While Personal MBA Coach helps clients from overrepresented backgrounds develop compelling personal stories that stand out, diversity is important to MBA programs.
-You cannot fill an entire class with former MBB consultants or investment bankers.
-This “numbers game” is another reason why we advise candidates to broaden their school lists.
+You cannot fill an entire class with former McKinsey, Bain or BCG consultants or investment bankers.
+This “numbers game” is one of the key reasons we advise candidates to broaden their school lists.

 It should come as no surprise that business schools want leaders.
 While this is particularly crucial for Executive MBA hopefuls, leadership is important for all MBA candidates.
 Luckily, there are many ways you can demonstrate leadership through work experience and extracurriculars.